-The bayfront Santa Cruz Beach Boardwalk (400 Beach St., 831/423-5590, daily in summer, weekends the rest of the year, free, rides vary in cost, all-day ride pass around $30) should really be your main stop.
+The bay-front Santa Cruz Beach Boardwalk (831/423-5590, daily summer, weekends fall-spring, rides vary in cost, all-day ride pass around $37) should be your main stop.
 Besides the dozens of thrill rides and midway games, it boasts the art deco Cocoanut Grove ballroom and two rides that are such classics of the genre they’ve been listed as a National Historic Landmark.
-The biggest thrill is the Giant Dipper roller coaster ($6), open since 1924, a senior citizen compared to modern rides but still one of the top coasters in the country—the clattering, half-mile-long tracks make it seem far faster than the 55 mph maximum it reaches.
+The biggest thrill is the Giant Dipper roller coaster ($7), open since 1924, a senior citizen compared to modern rides but still one of the top coasters in the country—the clattering, half-mile-long tracks make it seem far faster than the 55 mph maximum it reaches.

 Along with these and many other vintage arcade attractions, the amusement park also features a log flume ride, a sky ride, a two-story miniature-golf course installed inside the old bathhouse, plus a bowling alley and all the shooting galleries, laser tag, and virtual reality machines you could want.
 The Boardwalk has a concrete concourse but retains a great deal of charm and character.